lbryio/spec/index.md

 OP_SUPPORT_CLAIM <name> <claimId> OP_2DROP OP_DROP <outputScript>
 ```

-The `<name>` parameter is the [[name]] that the claim will be associated with. `<value>` is the protobuf-encoded claim metadata and optional channel signature (see [Metadata](#metadata) for info about this value). `<claimId>` is the claim ID of a previous claim that is being updated or supported.
+The `<name>` parameter is the [[name]] that the claim will be associated with. `<value>` is the protobuf-encoded claim metadata and optional channel signature (see [Metadata](#metadata) for info about this value).
+The `<claimId>` is the claim ID of a previous claim that is being updated or supported.

 Each opcode will push a zero on to the execution stack.
 Those zeros, as well as any additional parameters after the opcodes, are all dropped by `OP_2DROP` and `OP_DROP`. `<outputScript>` can be any valid script, so a script using these opcodes is also a pay-to-pubkey script.
-This means that claimtrie scripts can be spent just like regular Bitcoin output scripts.
+This means that claim scripts can be spent just like regular Bitcoin output scripts.

+##### Claim Identifier Generation

+Like any standard Bitcoin output script, a claim script will be associated with a transaction hash and output index.
+This combination of transaction hash and index is called an _outpoint_.
+Each claim script has a unique outpoint.
+The outpoint is hashed using SHA-256 and RIPEMD-160 to generate the claim ID for a claim.
+For the example above, let's say claim script is included in transaction `7560111513bea7ec38e2ce58a58c1880726b1515497515fd3f470d827669ed43` at the output index `1`.
+Then the claim ID would be `529357c3422c6046d3fec76be2358004ba22e323`.
+An implementation of this is available [here](https://github.com/lbryio/lbry.go/blob/master/lbrycrd/blockchain.go).

 ##### OP\_CLAIM\_NAME